Growli

 Is coleus toxic to cats and dogs?

-Coleus is mildly toxic to pets.
+Coleus is toxic to pets.
 ASPCA lists Coleus (Plectranthus scutellarioides) as toxic to cats, dogs, and horses due to essential oils.
 Symptoms include vomiting, diarrhoea, and depression.

 What USDA hardiness zone does coleus grow in?